 “Deal?”
 Roderigo asked.

 The figure was completely unaffected by the flat delivery; if anything, he became even more enthusiastic.
 “Yes, a deal.
 A wonderful deal that would benefit both of us.
 Surely a man of your age would love this deal, considering you must have thought about the alternative by now.”
-The shadow leaned in, and now his graying, shriveled face was clear as day.
+The shadow leaned in, and now his graying, shriveled face was once again clear as day.
 “I mean, you were born in April of 1962, am I correct?
 You’re not exactly young anymore.”

 “I’m sure when you joined the Navy, you didn’t expect to go as far as you did.
 What was your rank when you got your discharge?
 Petty Officer First Class, am I correct?”

-The old man brushed the question aside.
 “Your time in the service couldn’t have been very easy, but it was very rewarding.
 Wasn’t it?”

 “Yes,” Roderigo replied.
-He felt lightheaded again and a little woozy, as if his energy was being drained with each question.
+He felt lightheaded and a little woozy, as if his energy was being drained with each question.

 “I’m sure you had an exemplary service record,” the old man said, “and I have no doubt you could have gone far.
 So why then, were you discharged in 1992?”